JetBrains/logos/README.md

 ## Usage guidelines

-Please visit [JetBrains website brand page](https://www.jetbrains.com/company/brand) to get acquainted with our dos and don'ts.
+Please review the [Brand Guidelines](https://www.jetbrains.com/company/brand) to get acquainted with our dos and don'ts.
 If in doubt, please contact [marketing@jetbrains.com](mailto:marketing@jetbrains.com).

 ## Install